 on the English/Scottish border.
 After the

 many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of

 .
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in

 in Gullen in the parish of Dirleton in East Lothian.

-This web page shows only a small excerpt of our Gullan research.Another 173 words (12 lines of text) covering the years 1228 and 1296 are included under the topic Early Gullan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gullan research.Another 87 words (6 lines of text) covering the years 1228 and 1296 are included under the topic Early Gullan History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Gullan, Gulland, Gullane, Gullen, Golin, Golen, Gulen and many more.